estasz/GNN-QGNN-FraudDetection/README.md

 **QGNN Model**

-* This model uses a hybrid quantum-classical approach, starting with an SGConv layer for feature extraction, followed by ReLU activation.
+* The QGNN model consists of a single SGConv layer, followed by ReLU actication.
-* A single-qubit quantum layer is used, implementing RX and RY gates, followed by pooling and a fully connected layer.
+* A single-qubit quantum layer is used, implementing RX and RY gates, followed by a dense layer, and a sigmoid activation for fraud classification.
-* The model is trained for 200 epochs, optimized using Adam, with BCELoss (or FocalLoss) as the loss function, and a learning rate of 0.01.
+* The QGNN model is trained for 200 or 280 epochs, optimized using Adam, with BCELoss or FocalLoss as the loss function, and a learning rate of 0.01.

 <a name="top"></a>
 <div align="center">